The historical Christian view of a "witch" was a person who literally makes a Deal with the Devil

 - Like the sorcerer, many types of Half Human Hybrids gain some forms of magic from their magical ancestors.
 Half-Celestial, Half-Fiendish, Aasimars, Tieflings & Half-Dragons are just some of the most common types.

 - The Kalashtar of the Eberron setting can also be considered an example of this trope, although their powers are psionic rather than magical.
 Their links to extraplanar entities are what makes them other than human, and such connections, while not genetic, are passed down from father to son or from mother to daughter.

-- Eldar in Warhammer 40000 are all psychic, the 40k 'verse's equivalent of magic.
+- Eldar are all psychic, the 40k 'verse's equivalent of magic.
 Worth noting that only Eldar from Craftworlds are like this: the Dark Eldar's psyker potential has been severely atrophied over millennia of not using them, due to their fear of attracting the attention of Slaanesh.

-- Ork psykers are a sub-sub-caste in the Ork society, called Weirdboys or Wyrdboys, but they have a really short life expectancy (even by Ork standards) because the concentration of Ork psychic energy (the same energy that makes the red ones go fasta) makes their heads explode if it builds up in great amounts.
+- Orks as a species have a low-grade latent psychic ability called "WAAAAGH! energy".
+It's not very strong in individual Orks but grows substantially when they congregate, far beyond the sum of the population.
+Also, Orks have their own sub-sub-caste of psykers called Weirdboys or Wyrdboys, but they have a really short life expectancy (even by Ork standards) because the concentration of WAAAAGH! energy (the same energy that makes the red ones go fasta) makes their heads explode if it builds up in great amounts.